hashicorp/terraform-azurerm-vault/README.md

    to learn how to initialize, unseal, and use Vault.

-## How do I contribute to this Module?

-Contributions are very welcome!
-Check out the [Contribution Guidelines](https://github.com/hashicorp/terraform-azurerm-vault/tree/master/CONTRIBUTING.md) for instructions.

 ## How is this Module versioned?

 This Module follows the principles of [Semantic Versioning](http://semver.org/).
 You can find each new release,